sinfocol/ctfs/writeups/2017/defcon-qualifiers/crackme-2000/README.md

 '0a4def1cae72a724e81042f7565182ca70b7ffb2de9314bd6380b03c42e9bb84': 'elt his ',
 ```

-Using [sorcery.py](sorcery.py) we can get the flag for the problem:
+Using [sorcery.py](sorcery.py) we could get the flag for the problem:

 ```
 $ python sorcerer.py